-Answer: Yes, car insurance companies normally require you to own the car (have your name on the title) to insure it.
+Answer: Car insurance companies typically require you to own the car (have your name on the title) to insure it.
 Why do auto insurers care about who holds the title to a car?
 Because the person insuring the car has a reason to protect it.

 Having an insurable interest in something, such as an automobile, means you would suffer a financial loss if the item were damaged or destroyed.
 You have an insurable interest in any property that you own.
 Car insurance companies want a policyholder to have an insurable interest in the insured vehicle so that you are motivated to protect it.

-While it’s preferable for your name to be on the title and registration of the vehicle you want to insure, some car insurance carriers will allow you to buy a policy for a car you don’t own but have care, custody, and control of.
+While your name should be on the title and registration of the vehicle you want to insure, some car insurance carriers will allow you to buy a policy for a car you don’t own but have care, custody, and control of.

 Even though some auto insurance companies permit you to insure a car you don’t own, not all states allow it.

 For example, New York requires the owner of a car to register and insure it.
 The New York State Department of Motor Vehicles states that if an insurance policy is changed to a different name than that of the registrant, the state will consider there to be a lapse in insurance coverage on the vehicle.
-The DMV would then suspend both the registration on the car and the driver’s license of the registrant.
+The DMV would then suspend both the registration on the car and the registrant’s driver’s license.

-If you are driving a relative or friend’s car on a regular basis, first see if the owner can have you added to their policy as a driver to be properly covered.
-(See “Who can drive your car?”)
-This may be an easier solution than you finding your own policy for the vehicle, and you could pay your portion of the insurance bill to the car owner.
+If you are driving a relative or friend’s car regularly, see if the owner can add you to their policy as a driver to be covered appropriately.
+This may be a more straightforward solution than finding your own vehicle policy, and you could pay your portion of the insurance bill to the car owner.

 — Michelle Megna contributed to this story.